 Sound is a type of wave, so are light and earthquake tremors.
 Wave that are periodic and go through several cycles before dying out.
-For example, the sound from a tuning fork is a continuous wave; the sound from an explosion is not.
-The cause of continues waves is a periodic motion.
+For example, the sound from a tuning fork is a continuous wave.

-Sound passes through matter by transferring energy through particles, the particles hit the other particles next to them and the wave is formed.
-Sound has no absolute speed; the speed of sound depends on the material it is passing through.
-For example, sound travels much faster in water than it does in air; this is because in the air, there aren't as many particles for the other particles to knock in to.
-This causes the sound to loose energy faster and disperses more quickly.
+Sound passes through matter by transferring energy through particles, by particles hit other particles to form mechanical waves.
+Sound has no absolute speed; the speed of sound depends on material density passing through. sound travels faster in water than in air, this is because air doesn't have particles density as water.
+This causes sound loosing their energy faster and disperses more quickly.